kstenerud/concise-encoding/cbe-specification.md

 List elements are simply objects (type field + possible payload).
 The list is terminated by an "end of container" marker.

 Note: While this spec allows mixed types in lists, not all languages do.
 Use mixed types with caution.
+A decoder may abort processing or ignore values of mixed types if the implementation language doesn't support it.

 Example: